k0retux/fuddly/docs/source/data_model.rst

   the inserted separators will be independent from each other (full node copy).
 Otherwise, the separators will be references to a unique node (zero copy).

+always
+  Used optionally within a *separator descriptor*.
+If set to ``True``, the separator will be always generated even if the subnodes it separates are not generated because their evaluated quantity is 0.

 encoder
   If specified, an encoder instance should be provided.
 The *encoding* will be applied